GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-### Transition: From Wager to Task Reality
+### 🚨 Transition: From Wager to Task Reality

-Torq Gamble predicts labor cost.
+Your Torq Gamble predicts your selling price, scaling from your robotic labor cost accordingly.

+Implicitly, this means that your Torq Gamble is also based on your production timeline, because you had to know how many hours of robotic labor you were paying for before you could know your labor cost.

+Following?

-**Complexity and AIntropy** determine actual duration.
+**Complexity and AIntropy** describe the actual duration of production, and how

-Same robot, different task → different labor time.
+- Same robot, different task → different labor time.
-You budget RoboTorq, but value is only minted as work is done.
+- You budget RoboTorq, but value is only minted as work is done.
-This is how Robonomics mirrors real-world production economics.
+- This is how Robonomics mirrors real-world production economics.

 ---